 For soy-free, dairy-free hot cross buns, make sure you select a soy-free milk beverage and margarine (Earth Balance offers a few).

 - 2 tablespoons water

-- 1 cup your choice of plain dairy-free milk alternative
+- 1 cup plain dairy-free milk beverage (of choice)

 - ¼ cup granulated sugar

 - 2¼ teaspoons active dry yeast (one packet)

 - 1 egg (see post above for egg-free / vegan option)

 - ¾ teaspoons salt

 - 3⅓ cups flour

 - 1⅓ cups powdered sugar